On Designing Light-Weight Object Trackers through Network Pruning: Use CNNs or Transformers?: Pruning in Tracking

 \subsection{Background}

-Model pruning \cite{tiwari2021chipnet,chavan2022vision,liu2017learning,chen2021chasing,frankle2018lottery} refers to inducing sparsity into the architecture of the model through removing the undesired or less important weights or filters.
-We present here a $pruning$-$in$-$tracking$ approach that can shrink their heavy CNN or transformer backbones to reduce the number of channels in the network, thereby improving their inference speed.
-We compress the model using a three-stage pipeline: 1) training the object tracking model with sparsity parameters and an added sparsity penalty function, 2) pruning the less important channels based on the learnt sparsity pattern, and 3) fine-tuning the model to recover its performance.
+Model pruning \cite{tiwari2021chipnet,chavan2022vision,liu2017learning,chen2021chasing,frankle2018lottery} refers to inducing sparsity into the model architecture through removing the undesired or less important weights or filters.
+We present here a $pruning$-$in$-$tracking$ approach that can shrink their heavy CNN or Transformer backbones to reduce the number of channels, thereby improving their inference speed.
+We compress the model using a three-stage pipeline: 1) training the object tracking model with sparsity parameters and an added sparsity penalty function, 2) pruning the less important channels based on the learnt sparsity pattern, \hbox{and 3) fine-tuning the model to recover its performance.}

 It has been observed that the post-pruning results are better if the pruning-related hyperparameters are embedded and the model is re-trained with them.
 Due to this reason, we train the network from scratch using the sparsity parameters.
 In general, the addition of these scaling parameters is not expected to affect the model performance since during the first training phase, it only serves to scale the weights.
 However, the added parameters need to be pushed towards 0 or 1 as a part of the training process.
 This requires adding an additional penalty on the intermediate values.
 For example, network slimming \cite{liu2017learning} uses $L_1$ norm penalty on the weights, and ChipNet \cite{tiwari2021chipnet} achieves it through Heaviside projections and added constraints.